li-lay/li-lay/README.md

 - :globe_with_meridians: I like to self-host services and applications using Docker.

-- :zap: In my free time, I'd like to read and play video games.
+- :zap: In my free time, I'd like to read and watch anime/movies.

 - :mailbox: How to reach me: contact@lilay.dev